jhumelsine/jhumelsine.github.io/_posts/2023-11-24-hexagonal-architecture-adapter-flexibility.md

 1. `handleStuffViaComposite`, which is the reference for `iHandleStuff` in `ManageStuff`, will iterate through its List of `iHandleStuff` references with the first being `persistStuffViaDB` and the second one being `notifyStuffViaMessageService.`
 2. `handleStuffViaComposite` will invoke `persistStuffViaDB.handle(stuff)`, which will persist stuff in the DB.
 3. `handleStuffViaComposite` will invoke `notifyStuffViaMessageService.handle(stuff)`, which will create the Domain Event and send notifications via the Message Service.
-4. It returns back up to `ManageStuff`.
+4. It returns up to `ManageStuff`.

 `HandleStuffViaComposite` is a List of `IHandleStuff` references.
-It can be configured to manage as many as `IHandleStuff` Adapters as needed.
+It can be configured to manage as many `IHandleStuff` Adapters as needed.

 ## Structure and Depth
 **Composite** handles breadth, but what about depth?
 Guess what? **Composite** handles it as well.